hr31337x/ArmenianLocaleBundle/README.md

 <a href="/Resources/doc/index.md">See documentation here</a>

-This Bundle Is Part Of <a href="http://www.symfony.am">Symfony.AM Project</a>
+This Bundle Is Part Of <a href="https://www.symfony.am">Symfony.AM Project</a>

-Feedback email: tigran@symfony.am
+Feedback email: tigran@azatyan.info